family dispute arbitration in Northern Cambria, Pennsylvania 15714

 In the quiet town of Northern Cambria, Pennsylvania 15714, the Delaney family found themselves embroiled in an intense arbitration battle that would test their bonds and challenge long-held trust.

-It all began in early 2023, when the patriarch, Thomas Delaney, passed away, leaving behind a modest but valuable piece of land valued at approximately $350,000.
+It all began in early 2023, when the patriarch, the claimant, passed away, leaving behind a modest but valuable piece of land valued at approximately $350,000.
 His three children—Mark, Ellen, and James—had always assumed they’d share the property peacefully.
 However, a decades-old informal agreement came into sharp focus: Thomas had verbally promised the land to Mark to develop into a family business.
 Ellen and James disputed the legitimacy of this promise, claiming the property should be equally divided.

 By April 2023, family discussions soured.
 Unable to resolve their differences privately, the siblings agreed to binding arbitration under Pennsylvania’s Uniform Arbitration Act, hoping a neutral third party could bring clarity and finality.